gtlm-diao/ABDOULAYE-DIAO/README.md

-# Welcome to my world, a passionate technology and world-changer who dreamed of lighting up all of Africa.
+## Welcome to my world, a passionate technology and world-changer who dreamed of lighting up and feeding all of Africa.
-### Originally from KOUPELA, a small town 3 hours away from Ouagadougou, the capital of Burkina Faso.
 ### My way to school is atypical